 “When I saw that [the results], it felt surreal because I didn't want to accept it.
 I didn't want to think about what that was going to mean for our country, for me, for the people in the communities I'm part of,” Khan said.

 Not everyone was upset about the results.
-Joseph Jacobsen ’27, president of Middlebury College Republicans, which had campaigned for Trump in the months leading up to the election, told The Campus that most of the club was excited about the results on a national and local level.
+Joseph Jacobson ’27, president of Middlebury College Republicans told The Campus that most of the club was excited about the results on a national and local level.
+Some members of Middlebury Republicans had campaigned for Trump through an external organization prior to Election Day, according to Jacobson.

 “It’s amazing, I think it really shows that Vermonters wanted a change,” he said, referring to Republican candidates’ wins across Vermont.
 “We’re excited to see what Trump can do to help fix some of the issues in the country.”